Adventvr/Eliza/README.md

 # ELIZA

 A Typescript implementation of the ELIZA chatbot.
-Keyword rules (keywords.ts) are from https://github.com/brandongmwong/elizabot-js.
+Keyword rules (keywords.ts) are a modified version of the elizaKeywords from https://github.com/brandongmwong/elizabot-js.

 ## Background